-Meghan McCormick is a concurrent degree student in the MPA program at the Harvard Kennedy School and MBA at the MIT Sloan School of Management.
+Meghan McCormick is a graduate of Harvard Kennedy School and the MIT Sloan School of Management where she received a joint MPA and MBA.
 After graduating with a B.S. in Finance from Georgetown University, she joined the Peace Corps, where she served as a Community Economic Development Volunteer in the Republic of Guinea.
 During her service, she experienced the economically and socially destructive force of youth unemployment and underemployment.
 Watching a country waste its greatest resource, the energy and ingenuity of youth, galvanized her to focus her career on solving this problem.
 Meghan is the co-founder of Dare to Innovate, francophone Africa’s most active social business accelerator.
 Her organization has trained thousands of youth entrepreneurs and deployed nearly a quarter-million in seed capital to youth-led businesses in Guinea and Benin.
 In 2017, she launched OZÉ, a product developed by Dare to Innovate, into an independent for-profit business.
 OZÉ is a platform that empowers small-business owners to make data-driven decisions.
-As a Cheng Fellow, Meghan hopes to explore how mission-driven for-profit organizations can scale solutions to youth unemployment by getting OZÉ into the hands of 100,000 small business owners in Ghana.
+As a Cheng Fellow, Meghan explored how mission-driven for-profit organizations can scale solutions to youth unemployment by getting OZÉ into the hands of 100,000 small business owners in Ghana.